-Step 6 – Send your additional e2 visa documents to nearest Korean embassy
+Step 5 – Send your additional E2 visa documents to nearest Korean embassy

 Once you get your visa number, you will need to go in person or mail the additional documents needed by your nearest Korean embassy to them.
-If you mail your documents, please make sure you send them by FEDEX (express only) and include a self address FEDEX (express only) package so you can get your documents back quickly.
+If you are within a 3 hours drive, I recommend you go in person.
+If you mail your documents, please make sure you send them by express ONLY and include a self addressed express ONLY package so you can get your documents back quickly.

 Here are the additional documents that are usually requested:

 1. The E-2 Teaching Visa Application form completed.
 Attach the Visa Issuance Number at the top of the form.
 To get the Visa application form, click here.

 2. Passport – make sure it is signed, has at least 6 months validity on it and there is a minimum one empty page on it